 In this therapy, we access our underlying beliefs, assumptions and feelings about ourselves and others and examine them in detail.
 We learn that our unacknowledged feelings and beliefs have a profound impact on the choices we make, the safety strategies we use, and on the kind of relationships that we have with ourselves and with others.

-As such, in this treatment, we bring those beliefs, feelings and assumptions, into consciousness.
+As such, in this therapy, we bring those beliefs, feelings and assumptions, into consciousness.
 We gently hold, understand and modify them, finding new ways to respond and relate to them.
 We do this, even though it is painstaking, because it frees us from their incredible hold over our us.

 In psychodynamic therapy, we also analyze the relationship between patient and therapist.
 We understand that the therapeutic relationship is the vehicle for deep change and growth.
 Much of our trauma is rooted in the interpersonal experience, therefore our healing must focus on building safety, trust, healthy boundaries, and connection.
 Mutual discussion of these constructs and all that unfolds in the room between patient and therapist is encouraged as it helps us understand, improve and work through those long-standing interpersonal patterns and traumas.